FrankZiWANG-dev/PHP-challenge-2/README.md

 ## Bugs
 Website can be slow to boot, due to webhosting server.
-Google Chrome indicates dangerous page when clicking on Invoices.
+Google Chrome can indicate dangerous page when clicking on Invoices.
 Form remains uncentered when updating / deleting an entry.
 Currently, can only delete and update through dashboard (= last 5 entries of each category).